jasim/jsfoo-talk-learning-to-learn-reason/main.md

 Reason uses BuckleScript for all its stuff.
 It generates readable and fast Javascript, and we can use it to run on either Node or on the browser.

+So for the rest of this talk, we're going to be talking about using the Reason syntax for OCaml, but with the BuckleScript compiler.
+Let's forget about all the other compilers for now.

 :::

 ------------------